reggyshicky/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## 0X04.Python - More Data Structures: Set, Dictionary
---
+-
-0. Function that computes the square value of all integers of  a matrix
+0. Function that computes the square value of all integers of  a matrix..
 1. Function that replaces all occurrences of an element by another in a new list
 2. Function that adds all unique integers in a list(only once for each integer)
 3. Function that returns a set of common elements in two sets